The Line Collection

 In this study, researchers discovered that regular sun exposure the blue light hits fat cells, it doesn’t allow for cells to store as much fat.
 It goes onto explain why winter weight gain is more common, and you guessed it—it’s linked to the sun.

-Tips To Healthy Sun Exposure
+4 Tips for Healthy Sun Exposure

 Limit Your Sun Exposure

-When you’re wearing clothing and SPF, your body isn’t able to make vitamin D. That’s why staying completely out of the sun can actually be bad for your health.
-Aim for 15 minutes of unprotected sun exposure several times a week.
-Depending on your skin type, you may be able to stay out in the sun longer—lighter skin types don’t need as much sun as darker skin types.
+Aim for 15 minutes of exposure several times a week.
+Depending on your skin type, you may be able to stay out in the sun longer—lighter skin types don’t need as much sun as dark skin types.

 In recent years, researchers have learned that certain ingredients in SPF are actually harmful to our bodies and very harmful to coral reefs.
 Beaches around the world have banned sunscreens containing the ingredient oxybenzone because it’s killing the natural habits of fish, and underwater creatures.